Racism in Japan: World War II

 Mostly after the launching of the Pacific War, Westerners were detained by official authorities, and on occasion were objects of violent assaults, sent to police jails or military detention centers or suffered bad treatment in the street.
 This applied particularly to Americans, Soviets and British; in Manchukuo at the same period xenophobic attacks were carried out against Chinese and other non-Japanese.

-At the end of World War II, the Japanese government continued to adhere to the notion of racial homogeneity and racial supremacy, with the Yamato race at the top of the racial hierarchy.
+At the end of World War II, the Japanese government continued to adhere to the notion of racial homogeneity and racial supremacy, as well as an overall complex of social hierarchy, with the Yamato race at the top of the racial hierarchy.
 Japanese propaganda of racial purity returned to post-World War II Japan because of the support of the Allied forces.
 U.S. policy in Japan terminated the purge of high-ranking fascist war criminals and reinstalled the leaders who were responsible for the creation and manifestation of prewar race propaganda.

-Similar to what would occur in Korea, the overwhelming presence of American soldiers, most of whom young and unmarried, had a noticeable effect on the Japanese female populus.
+Similar to what would occur in Korea, the overwhelming presence of American soldiers, most of whom were young and unmarried, disrupted some of the traditional social and gender relations.
 The obvious power dynamic after the war outcome, as well as the lack of accountability for American soldiers who impregnated Japanese women, placed these children into a negative light before their lives even began.
-An unknown indeterminate number of these children would be abandoned by their fathers.
+An unknown number of these children would be abandoned by their fathers.
 They would grow up associated with defeat and death in their own country and regarded as a reminder of Japanese subordination to a western power.